-In answering these questions, we need to list some basic reasons why people take drugs:
+In answering these questions, we need to recall from Chapter 1 some basic reasons why people take drugs:

-- People may be searching for pleasure. - Drugs may relieve stress or tension or provide a temporary escape for people with excessive anxieties or severe depression.

-- Peer pressure is a strong influence, especially for young people. - In some cases, drugs may enhance religious or mystical experiences. - Drugs are used to enhance recreational pursuits, such as the popular use of Ecstasy at raves and music festivals. - Some believe that illicit use of drugs can enhance work performance, such as the use of cocaine by stockbrokers, office workers, and lawyers. - Drugs (primarily performance-enhancing drugs) can be used to improve athletic performance. - Drugs can relieve pain and the symptoms of an illness.
+- People may be searching for pleasure. - Drugs may relieve stress or tension or provide a temporary escape for people with excessive anxieties or severe depression. - Peer pressure is a strong influence, especially for young people. - In some cases, drugs may enhance religious or mystical experiences. - Drugs are used to enhance recreational pursuits, such as the popular use of Ecstasy at raves and music festivals. - Some believe that illicit use of drugs can enhance work performance, such as the use of cocaine by stockbrokers, office workers, and lawyers. - Drugs (primarily performance-enhancing drugs) can be used to improve athletic performance. - Drugs can relieve pain and the symptoms of an illness.

 Although these reasons may indicate some underlying causes of excessive or abusive drug use, they also suggest that the variety and complexity of explanations and motivations are almost infinite.
 For any one individual, it is seldom clear when the drug use shifts from nondestructive use to abuse and addiction.
-When we consider the wide use of such licit drugs as alcohol, nicotine, and caffeine, we make the following discoveries: (1) More than 88% of the U.S. population use different types of drugs on a daily basis (SAMHSA 2012); (2) nearly half (49%) have tried an illicit drug by the time they finish high school (Johnston et al. 2013); and (3) three out of four students (75%) have consumed alcohol (more than just a few sips) by the end of high school, and nearly half (47%) have done so by eighth grade (Johnston et al. 2013).
+When we consider the wide use of such licit drugs as alcohol, nicotine, and caffeine, we make the following discoveries: (1) More than 88% of the U.S. population use different types of drugs on a daily basis (National Institute on Drug Abuse [NIDA] 2007; SAMHSA 2009); (2) more than half (54%) have tried an illicit drug by the time they finish high school; and (3) three out of four students (75%) have consumed alcohol (more than just a few sips) by the end of high school, and nearly half (47%) had done so by 8th grade (Johnston et al. 2009).

-Further, some drugs can mimic many of the hundreds of moods people can experience.
+Further, as we will see in later chapters, some drugs can mimic many of the hundreds of moods people can experience.
 We can, therefore, begin to understand why the explanations for drug use and abuse are multiple and depend on both socialization experiences and biological differences.
 As a result of these two factors, which imply hundreds of variations, explanations for drug use cannot be forced into one or two theories.